 - Enter WiFi credentials and passwords again if requested

-- Add your Exchange Account again, go to Settings > Mail > Accounts > Add Account
+- Add your Exchange Account again, go to Settings > Accounts & Passwords (for older iOS: Mail) > Accounts > Add Account

 - If you see a prompt that asks “Cancel, Trust or Continue,” select TRUST